 - □ 3.
-Complete two (2) diagnostic examinations: - Test of Adult Basic Education (TABE) acceptable score is (10 or above) - Test of Essential Academic Skills (TEAS) acceptable score is (60 or above) - □ 4.
+Complete two (2) diagnostic examinations: - College Success - Test of Essential Academic Skills (TEAS) acceptable score is (60 or above) - □ 4.
 Have TEAS score sent to the Respiratory Therapy Department.

-Admission is based on criteria approved by Florida National College and consistent with State and Federal laws, regulations and program accreditation guidelines.
+Admission is based on criteria approved by Florida National University and consistent with State and Federal laws, regulations and program accreditation guidelines.
 Primary criterion include completion of college general and science education courses required by the major with a "C" or better in each subject, having the minimum 2.50GPA or better and concurrence with the technical standards of the profession of Respiratory Care.
 In the event that you not make the grade it will be necessary to retake the class in order to proceed and meet the next required sequential course.
 (See Program Policies and Procedures, Grading)